 - An uplift in online sales for groceries and non-food goods.

-- Cancellation of all conferences, sporting events and other mass gatherings.
+- Cancellation of conferences, sporting events and other mass gatherings.

-- A collapse in international passenger numbers and a closure of international borders.
+- A collapse in international passenger numbers and quarantine for those who arrive from certain countries.

 - Disruption of supply chains, initially from China, but now more widespread.

 - A sharp fall in advertising spending for travel and hospitality sectors.

 - Major investment decisions being put on hold.

 - Huge falls on financial markets as analysts expect company failures and the worst recession in over 300 years in the UK.